+123526_Cowies Creek Rail Bridge No1_Geelong_HV_5 Feb 2010_011_resize.jpg

-123524_Cowies Creek Rail Bridge No2_Geelong_HV_5 Feb 2010_001.jpg
+123526_Cowies Creek Rail Bridge No1_Geelong_HV_5 Feb 2010_013_resize.jpg

-123524_Cowies Creek Rail Bridge No2_Geelong_HV_5 Feb 2010_002.jpg
+123526_Cowies Creek Rail Bridge No1_Geelong_HV_5 Feb 2010_014_resize.jpg

-123524_Cowies Creek Rail Bridge No2_Geelong_HV_5 Feb 2010_003.jpg
+123526_Cowies Creek Rail Bridge No1_Geelong_HV_5 Feb 2010_015_resize.jpg

-123524_Cowies Creek Rail Bridge No2_Geelong_HV_5 Feb 2010_007_resize.jpg
+123526_Cowies Creek Rail Bridge No1_Geelong_HV_5 Feb 2010_021_resize.jpg

-123524_Cowies Creek Rail Bridge No2_Geelong_HV_5 Feb 2010_009_resize.jpg
+123526_Cowies Creek Rail Bridge No1_Geelong_HV_5 Feb 2010_028_resize.jpg

-123524_Cowies Creek Rail Bridge No2_Geelong_HV_5 Feb 2010_013_resize.jpg
+123526_Cowies Creek Rail Bridge No1_Geelong_HV_5 Feb 2010_032_resize.jpg

-123524_Cowies Creek Rail Bridge No2_Geelong_HV_5 Feb 2010_015_resize.jpg
+123526_Cowies Creek Rail Bridge No1_Geelong_HV_5 Feb 2010_037_resize.jpg

-Cowies Creek Rail Bridge No2_Geelong_16 Feb 2010_Plan.jpg
+Cowies Creek Rail Bridge No1_Geelong_16 Feb 2010_Plan.jpg

 Location

-GEELONG-GHERINGHAP RAILWAY (GEELONG-BALLARAT RAILWAY), MOORABOOL, GREATER GEELONG CITY
+GEELONG-GHERINGHAP RAILWAY (GEELONG-BALLARAT RAILWAY), BELL POST HILL AND LOVELY BANKS, GREATER GEELONG CITY

 Municipality

 GREATER GEELONG CITY

 Level of significance

 Registered

 Victorian Heritage Register (VHR) Number

-H2241
+H2240

 Heritage Overlay Numbers

-HO1971
+HO1970

 VHR Registration

 May 13, 2010

 Heritage Listing

 Victorian Heritage Register

 Statement of Significance

 Last updated on -

 What is Significant?

-Cowies Creek Rail Bridge No 2 is a single span semicircular arch (or roman or round arch) bluestone bridge situated on the Geelong to Ballarat railway over Cowies Creek, 9.5 kilometres from Geelong.
+Cowies Creek Railway Bridge No. 1 is a two span segmental arch bluestone railway bridge situated on the Geelong to Ballarat railway over Cowies Creek, 7 kilometres from Geelong.
 It was constructed in 1860 by Evans, Merry and Co. for the Victorian Railways to the design of George Darbyshire, engineer-in-chief of the Victorian Railways Department.
 Rail links to the goldfields were considered priority routes by the colonial government and the Melbourne to Bendigo and the Geelong to Ballarat lines were the first two trunk lines built by the newly formed Victorian Railways Department.
 Geelong had been linked to Melbourne by rail since June 1857 but this line had been constructed by the privately financed Geelong to Melbourne Railway Company, which was a Geelong led initiative.
 The Geelong to Ballarat line opened in 1862 and became an important early link between the Ballarat goldfields and Geelong Port.
 This enabled Geelong to compete in shipping with Melbourne and facilitated the post gold rush growth and development of Ballarat as a major regional centre.
 Ballarat later became a railway hub for a number of other lines in the north west of Victoria.
 Subsequently all railway traffic from Adelaide and the Western Districts went by way of Geelong until the direct rail route between Melbourne to Ballarat was completed in 1889.

-The bridge is characterised by its sophisticated design and finely finished stonework of rusticated ashlar which contrasts with the smooth surfaces of details such as the voussoirs, string courses and coping stones.
-Other refinements include the splayed abutments and the curved and tapering wing walls.
-The corners of the bridge are marked by large square pilasters supported on curve-ended corbels, and parapet walls of rusticated ashlar with a curved-top coping extends along the length of both side of the bridge.

-The arch was designed to carry two lines of railway track over Cowies Creek, which was diverted to cross the railway alignment at a more convenient angle for bridge building, and hence avoid the need to skew the bridge.
+The bridge was designed to carry two lines of railway track and span both a creek and a roadway.
+The arches each span 7.5 m and both form a shallow segmental arch.
+The bridge is characterised by its sophisticated design and its highly elaborated and finely finished stonework which contrasts the strong texture of axe-cut regular coursed stone with the smooth ashlar surfaces of the details such as the voussoirs, string courses and coping stones.
+The bridge includes decorative elements such as ashlar voussoirs stepped to the adjoining courses, complex corbels and string courses, curved wing walls and decorative long and short work in the abutment quoins.
+The bridge was reinforced in 1995 with a concrete waterproofing slab constructed over the arch crown.
+Cowies Creek was diverted to cross the railway alignment at a more convenient angle for bridge building, and hence avoid the need to skew the bridge.
+As a result the downstream section has been channelled by a small weir and training walls with baffles to reduce flow velocity.
+This is in the same coursed rock-faced basalt finish as the bridge.
 How is it Significant?

-Cowies Creek Rail Bridge No 2 is of historical and architectural significance to the State of Victoria

-Why is it Significant?
+Cowies Creek Rail Bridge No 1 is of historical, scientific (technical) and architectural significance to the State of Victoria Why is it Significant?